Trustroots/trustroots/docs/Chat.md

 # Volunteer Chat

-We are using Slack for volunteer, day-to-day communications.
+As of October 2022 we are still using Slack for volunteer, day-to-day communications but we're about to move to Matrix.

 [trustroots.slack.com](https://trustroots.slack.com)